DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-training-session-1/autumn-training-session-1.md

 Develop an understanding of different pupil needs by:
 - 5b.
 Making use of formative assessment.
 - 5c.
-Working closely with the Special Educational Needs Co-ordinator (SENCO) and special education professionals and the Designated Safeguarding Lead.
+Working closely with the SENCO and special education professionals and the Designated Safeguarding Lead.
 - 5d.
 Using the SEND code of practice, which provides additional guidance on supporting pupils with SEND effectively.

 Provide opportunity for all pupils to experience success by: